Kez123man/Credit_Card_Classification/README.md

 Contact
 Kez123man — https://github.com/Kez123man
-If you'd like this README to include your real run results, model artifacts, or a bespoke "About Me" section tailored to a job application, tell me which metrics and results to include and I will integrate them into the README.

 Acknowledgements
 This project was inspired by public credit card fraud detection datasets and is intended as a demonstrable portfolio piece for ML engineering and data science roles.